SamuelKos/ARR/README.md

 ```

 # Uninstalling
-Just remove the ARR -folder and rss-script in home/bin.
+Just remove the ARR -folder and rss-script in home/bin, or from sys.base_prefix if in Windows.
 To remove git and tkinter:

 ```console